trishume/SublimeRustAutoImport/Readme.md

 - Only includes a limited set of standard library includes
 - Uses hacky regexes instead of real parsing
 - Doesn't fully support nested braced imports
+- Can only add to top-level imports not imports in a test module